gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 ### Functions

-Staking contract interacts with fungible token contract through function `transfer_tokens()`.
+The staking program interacts with fungible token contract through function `transfer_tokens()`.
 This function sends a message (the action is defined in the enum `FTAction`) and gets a reply (the reply is defined in the enum `FTEvent`).

 ```rust title="staking/src/lib.rs"
 /// Transfers `amount` tokens from `sender` account to `recipient` account.